OpenBMB/ToolBench/README.md

 🔨This project (ToolLLM) aims to construct **open-source, large-scale, high-quality** instruction tuning SFT data to facilitate the construction of powerful LLMs with general **tool-use** capability.
 We aim to empower open-source LLMs to master thousands of diverse real-world APIs.
 We achieve this by collecting a high-quality instruction-tuning dataset.
 It is constructed automatically using the latest ChatGPT (gpt-3.5-turbo-16k), which is upgraded with enhanced [function call](https://openai.com/blog/function-calling-and-other-api-updates) capabilities.
 We provide the dataset, the corresponding training and evaluation scripts, and a capable model ToolLLaMA fine-tuned on ToolBench.

+**2024.8 Update** We may not be able to support steady rapidapi serving in the future, you can build it locally using codes [here](https://drive.google.com/file/d/1JdbHkL2D8as1docfHyfLWhrhlSP9rZhf/view?usp=sharing).

 **💁‍♂️💁💁‍♀️ Join Us on [Discord](https://discord.gg/NScFnpMuRQ)!**

 *Read this in [中文](README_ZH.md).*